Veneer Versus Solid Wood Furniture: Myths, Mistakes and Misconceptions

 A quality furniture maker will utilise materials such as mdf, plywood and even particle board.
 But they will be employed in a way that benefits the look and durability of the furniture.

-Thomas Chippendale – one of the most famous furniture makers of all time – used quality veneer on top of cheaper wood substrates.
-And there is little doubt that if he had had access to plywood or MDF he would have used them.
+Indeed, Thomas Chippendale – perhaps the most famous furniture maker of them all – would use quality veneer on top of a cheaper wood substrate.
+There is little doubt that if he had had access to plywood or mdf he would have used them.

-The desire by many furniture manufacturers to be able to promote their products as being ‘made entirely from solid wood’ has led in recent years to the development of unusual designs and low quality construction techniques.
+The desire for some furniture manufacturers to be able to promote their products as being ‘made entirely from solid wood’ has led to the development of unusual designs and low quality construction techniques in recent years.

-For example, websites and showrooms are now rife with dining tabletops and sideboard doors made in the same manner as parquet flooring.
+These include dining tabletops and cabinet doors made in the same way as parquet flooring.

-This solid-wood-at-all-cost approach can result in cumbersome designs and less durable build quality – ones which use high amounts of glue, filler and metal fixings.
+This solid-wood-at-all-cost approach can result in cumbersome designs and less durable build quality – ones which use high amounts of glue and filler.

 Lots of factors determine the quality of a piece of furniture - the design, the materials used, the level of craftsmanship.

-The presence per se of wood veneer or solid wood does not, by itself, dictate this.
+The use of wood veneer or solid wood do not, by themselves, dictate this.

-The realisation that a sideboard made entirely from solid wood isn’t necessarily a hallmark of quality should prompt you to dig a little deeper into the materials and methods employed by the manufacturer.
+The realisation that a sideboard made entirely from solid wood isn’t necessarily a hallmark of quality should prompt you to dig a little deeper into the materials and methods employed by the manufacturer or maker.

-Whether big or small, any furniture maker should be able to talk you through how the product has been constructed and why and where certain materials have been used.
+Whatever the size, any furniture manufacturer should be able to talk you through how the item of furniture has been constructed and why and where certain materials have been used.

 Richard England, Founder, Glencairn Furniture